-I don’t know if it is just a generalisation but America decorate and go all out for Halloween (please correct me if I am wrong), minus my friend from America who told me she doesn’t personally.
-However, over here in the UK I hardly see any decorations and it just frustrates me personally.
 I love Halloween, I love Spooky season and I love going all out (just as much as I would for Christmas).
-I did write a “transitioning into Autumn” post which you can go check out, but I also wanted to focus on decorating your home.
+I did write a “transitioning into Autumn” post which you can go check out, but I wanted to share a post on how you can decorate your home.

 Before you get started on decorating your home I did write a post all about being Sustainable for Halloween, which you can check out before this post or after.
 Now let’s get into today’s post and prepare your home for all the spookyness…